dl-solarity/docs/docs/reference/contracts/libs/utils/MemoryUtils.md

 ) internal view returns (bytes memory destination_)
 ```

-Copies the contents of the source bytes to the destination bytes. strings can be casted
+Copies the contents of the source bytes to the destination bytes.
+Strings can be cast
 to bytes in order to use this function.